acto15/Choco-Delight-ExcelDashboard/README.md

 ## Project Detail
 I have analysed the given [data](https://1drv.ms/x/c/345c722944feb19c/EW8XHa3iSphDmiW4DVn8LisBl_oM7cpXmdiJg5ifJSe4KA?e=sCQMJ1) of Choco-Delight Enterprise and used pivot tables to create a well-looking [dashboard](https://1drv.ms/x/c/345c722944feb19c/EWigUbvsNK5IlhDo_3qL9RYBvPlVUgZvJGKkGe-rgMpxtQ?e=PLr6az) and below is the section of findings about the insights i gathered with the help of this dashboard

-You may also view it by clicking on the project excel file that i have attached and it is just a read-only file, if the password is asked when opened then kindly click on read-only
+You may also view it by clicking on the project excel file that i have attached and it is just a read-only file, if the password is asked when opened then kindly click on read-only.

-You can use the dataset and try it for yourself
+You can use the dataset and try it for yourself.

 ## Key Findings
 - **Total Revenue:** ₹750.18 Crores (~7.5 Billion INR).